pantherale0/haanglianwater/README.md

 1. Restart Home Assistant.
 1. In the HA UI, go to "Configuration" -> "Integrations," click "+," and search for "Anglian Water."

-## Retrieving account ID

-As of 2nd April 2025, Anglian Water have turned off all of the old API endpoints this integration was using, therefore it not longer pulls back more than a couple of days worth of data.
-While the integration will handle auth successfully, you will need to provide your encrypted account ID.
-To get this, you can login to the standard Anglian Water website with dev tools open, monitoring the network calls to `https://apims-waf.awis.systems`.

-1. Launch browser of your choice, open Dev Tools (Inspect Element)
-1. Within Dev Tools window, switch to the network tab
-1. In the filter, enter `apims-waf.awis.systems`
-1. Login to Anglian Water's website as normal (https://myaccount.anglianwater.co.uk)
-1. Within Dev Tools, you will see a number of HTTP requests made, the first 2 should contain `state` in the `File` column.
-Select the request after with a bunch of random numbers and letters (first GET request)
-1. Your account ID is everything after `https://apims-waf.awis.systems/myaccount/v1/accounts/` in the URL on the right hand side, copy the entire string.
-1. Paste the copied string into the Account ID field in the config flow

 ## Configuration is done in the UI

 <!---->